 SECTION 3: If any section, subsection, sentence, clause or phrase of this Resolution is for any reason held to be invalid or unconstitutional, such decision shall not affect the validity of the remaining portions of this Resolution.
 The Council hereby declares that it would have passed this code and each section, regardless of whether any one or more sections, subsections, sentences, clauses or phrases has been declared invalid or unconstitutional, and if for any reason this Resolution is declared invalid or unconstitutional, then the original Resolution or Resolutions shall be in full force and effect.

-ADOPTED by the City Council of the City of Lynden, day of, 2023.
-Whatcom County, Washington, on the
+ADOPTED by the City Council of the City of Lynden, Whatcom County, Washington, on the day of , 2023.

-MAYOR SCOTT KORTHUIS

-ATTEST:

 CITY CLERK PAMELA BROWN

-APPROVED AS TO FORM:

 CITY ATTORNEY ROBERT CARMICHAEL